AT-Publishing/website/_posts/2017-11-21-bitcoin-gold.md

 tickers: ['BTGUSD']

 title: "Bitcoin Gold: Why is it getting dismissed so fast?"
-description: "Bitcoin Gold is one of the recent Bitcoin forks.
+description: "Bitcoin Gold is one of the recent bitcoin forks.
 Ridden with controversy and skepticism - but relevant."

 permalink: "/bitcoin-gold"
 german: false